vvaccicc/gkernel/README.md

 ### Summary of changes

+1.1 (JLM)

-1.1     Added pivot as a paramater of make_key() function, which optionally
-        includes pivot in the graphlets labeling representation.
+* Added pivot as a paramater of make_key() function, which optionally includes pivot in the graphlets labeling representation.

-        Added additional graphlets counts for case 0123 to include all paths that lead to this case.
+* Added additional graphlets counts for case 0123 to include all paths that lead to this case.

- 	Fixed bugs in counting orbits 12 and 13 and a small typo in case
+* Fixed bugs in counting orbits 12 and 13 and a small typo in case 0112.
-        0112.

-	Fixed a bug in label generation in make_key() function for cases 8 and 15.
+* Fixed a bug in label generation in make_key() function for cases 8 and 15.

+1.01 (VV)

-1.01    Added basic index checking into the graph reading function.
+* Added basic index checking into the graph reading function.

+1.00 (VV)

+* Initial release